Growing innovation in the agriculture sector

 The other big draw for Rose was Waterloo’s creator-own intellectual property policy that allows researchers to commercialize their discoveries.

-In 2021, Ceragen became a resident member of Velocity — where Rose is currently experimenting with her lettuce crop.
-But Velocity is more than a space for her lab and grow tent, it has been a network of support and her first investor.
+In 2021, Ceragen became a resident member of Velocity — where Rose and here team are currently working to develop new microbial products.
+But Velocity is more than a space for her lab, it has been a network of support and her first investor.
 Velocity is Canada’s most productive incubator and has helped scaleup more than 400 companies.